CTA THE FIRST TERMINAL WORLDWIDE TO BE CERTIFIED WITH THE CTQS STANDARD

 CTQS is a management system as well as a measurement system.
 It enables Terminal Operators to clarify their vision and strategy and translate them into action.
 It provides feedback around both the internal processes and external outcomes of the business in order to continuously improve strategic performance and results.

-When fully deployed, CTQS transforms strategic planning from an academic exercise into the nerve center of an enterprise.
+When fully deployed, CTQS transforms strategic planning from an academic exercise into the nerve centre of an enterprise.

 8 YEARS OF CONTINUOUS IMPROVEMENT BUILT ON CTQS